ycpcs/cs340-fall2014/assign/assign08controlflow.md

 title: "Implementing Control Flow"
 ---

-*This is incomplete, but should be finished very soon*

 This document discusses how to implement control flow (**if** and **while** statements) as extra credit for [Assignment 5](assign08.html).

 <div class="callout"><b>Important</b>: Don't work on the extra credit unless the standard features of your code generator are completely working.</div>